CDC: U.S. Suicide Rates Have Climbed Dramatically

 "None of this is surprising information, which is not to trivialize its importance.
 I think it captures a lot of trends that we've been becoming more and more aware of over recent years," says psychologist Michael Anestis at the University of Southern Mississippi, who researches suicide and is the author of Guns and Suicide: An American Epidemic.

-He thinks the general public commonly pictures someone like fashion designer Kate Spade, who was getting treatment for a long period before killing herself, but that's often not the case.
+He thinks the general public commonly pictures someone who had been getting treatment for a long period before killing themselves, like fashion designer Kate Spade, who died this week, but that's often not the case.

 That means any public health effort to reduce suicides can't solely focus on those who have reached out for help.
 It has to be paired with measures that would make suicidal people less likely to die even if they never went to see a doctor.

-The CDC report cites several different approaches that could work, such as working to stabilize housing and teaching coping and problem-solving skills early in life.
+The CDC report cites several different approaches, such as working to stabilize housing and teaching coping and problem-solving skills early in life.

-The report also cites the need to reduce "access to lethal means," but without explicitly mentioning firearms or controversial issues such as gun control legislation.
-Asked if that was a deliberate omission, because of the political climate surrounding gun control, Stone said that suicide rates have been increasing across all methods.
+The report also cites the need to reduce "access to lethal means" but without explicitly discussing firearms or controversial issues such as gun control legislation.
+Asked whether that was a deliberate omission, because of the political climate surrounding gun control, Stone said that suicide rates have been increasing across all methods.

 "So it's not just about firearms, it's also about other methods of suicide such as hanging, suffocation, poisoning and the like," she said.
 "We are concerned with all aspects of suicide prevention, including access to lethal means, and so we do include that in a comprehensive approach to suicide prevention."

-But Anestis believes that it's important to not beat around the bush when it comes to guns, and to talk about the importance of things like waiting periods for purchase, and storing guns locked and unloaded.
+But Anestis believes that it's important to not beat around the bush when it comes to guns and to talk about the importance of things like setting waiting periods for purchase, and storing guns locked and unloaded.

 "American suicide is predominantly a firearm issue.
 Anytime we want to resolve something that involves firearms, we've need to talk about firearms explicitly," he says.
 "The conversation about firearms and suicide doesn't have to be a debate about the Second Amendment.
 It could be a debate about where can we find some common ground that doesn't simply involve only talking about people with mental illnesses, because as this paper shows, that's not going to get the job done."